malejandrasalgado/sql-challenge/README.md

 ### Data Engineering using SQL

-- Create a table for each od the six CSV files
+- Create a table for each of the six CSV files
 - Import each CSV file